Issues

 Read More

-• Value of Clinical Labs
+• Value of Clinical Labs: The Power of Knowing

 America’s clinical laboratories serve as the foundation for public health preparedness and response and for everyday prevention, diagnosis, and treatment of disease for patients across the country.
 From routine blood tests to ground-breaking genetic tests that guide therapy selection, clinical laboratories play a vital role in answering some of life’s most important questions.